 If the estate you're handling qualifies as a "small estate" under the laws of the state where the deceased person lived, you're in luck.
 Instead of conducting a regular probate court proceeding, which can be complicated and costly, you'll be able to take advantage of simpler alternatives, discussed below.

 But first, figure out whether or not the estate qualifies.
 Many states don't count assets that wouldn't go through probate anyway, like the ones listed above: most jointly owned property, living trust property, and assets for which a beneficiary has been designated.

 You just need to add up what's left—solely owned property for which a beneficiary wasn't named—and see what the total is.
 State law on what's a "small estate" varies hugely.
-In Massachusetts, the limit is $25,000 (excluding vehicles), while in Hawaii, it's $100,000.
+In Massachusetts, the limit is $25,000 (excluding vehicles), while in California, it's much higher.

 Because so many assets may not be counted, even some large estates can take advantage of the special shortcuts for small estates.
 For example, if a person left behind a $300,000 house that's jointly owned, a $100,000 bank account for which a payable-on-death beneficiary has been named, a $100,000 IRA, and a solely owned car worth $10,000, and some personal and household items, the assets total almost $600,000, but the only probate assets is the car.
 In virtually every state, its value is unlikely to exceed the small estate limit.

 Most states offer one or two alternatives, both of which are preferable to regular probate, for small estates.
 If the estate you're wrapping up qualifies, your job as executor will be quicker and easier.